 When installing a heating system it is always about large investment costs.
 Therefore, it is important for our company to provide detailed information on how our heating systems work, so that you can convince yourself of the technology.

-Infrared radiation is, in short, thermal radiation.
-One can imagine them as an electromagnetic wave.
+Infrared radiation is thermal radiation.
+Imagine it as an electromagnetic wave.
 However, the length of the wave is decisive.
-A very short wave would, for example, be X-rays, which is dangerous for humans.
-A very long wave, for example, would be a radio wave, which, as we all know, we can hear.
-In-between X-rays and Radio or TV waves is the thermal radiation which includes UV-rays, visible light and infrared radiation.
+A very short wave would be i.e. X-rays, which is dangerous for humans.
+A very long wave would be i.e. a radio wave, which is audible for the human ear.
+Between X-rays and Radio or TV waves lies the thermal radiation which includes UV-rays, visible light and infrared radiation.
 The infrared spectrum covers wavelengths of roughly 1-100 µm and is divided in near, mid and far infrared.
 The special feature of this radiation is that they warm us.
-We know this phenomenon when we sit on a cold day in a sunbathing place and feel the pleasant warmth of the sun in the face and body.
+This phenomenon can be felt when sitting outside on a cold day in a sunbathing place and feel the pleasant warmth of the sun on the face and body.
 Unfortunately, many people confuse UV and infrared radiation since our sun emits both.
-UV radiation consists of shorter wavelengths (0.1-0.38 µm) and is responsible for our skin to turn brown or red after sunbathing, it is generally dangerous.
-The infrared spectrum consists of longer wavelengths.
+UV radiation consists of shorter wavelengths (0.1-0.38 µm) and is responsible for our skin to burn after sunbathing, it is generally dangerous.
+The infrared spectrum consists of longer wavelengths than UV rays.
 In addition to their warming effect they have a series of healthy influences on humans, which are used, for example, therapeutically in muscle and joint problems.

 Our infrared heating products have two characteristics that distinguish them from other heating types:

-1. They are surface heating systems, i.e. the floor, the wall, or the ceiling heats the room, completely without radiator or other protruding objects.
+1. They are full surface heating systems i.e. the floor, the wall, or the ceiling heats the room, completely without radiator or other protruding objects.